m-lautenbach/little-fighter-reborn/README.md

 # Getting started

 Check package.json for commands (`yarn dev` starts a dev server).

+There are two servers, one on cloudfront for content delivery and one on heroku for WebRTC connection negotiation.
+The clients send updates directly to each other without a server (well, they might use ICE, see WebRTC docs).

+If you run `yarn dev`, it will still use the heroku server, but the heroku server changes very infrequently (as it only establishes connections).

 All state is in one JSON structure, globally available, is updated through mutation and can also be inspected from the browser console (just type `state`, but beware that it's constantly mutated).